I have not kept all my marriage vows.

 4 Don’t hold grudges

 Having seen what holding grudges and being stubborn can do to relationships, we always let bygones be bygones.
 If Graham ever annoyed me, I always tried to get some exercise, so it could have been a walk with a friend willing to let me do all the talking, or bashing the hell out of a ball on the tennis court.
-It never failed – I returned ready to sort out our differences or willing to forget it all.
+It rarely failed.
+Usually, I returned ready to sort out our differences or willing to forget it all.

 5 Try not to go to sleep on an argument